 Most commonly, dogs will be afraid of the sound that is accompanied by fireworks.
 For the same reason that many dogs react negatively to thunderstorms, loud sounds that the dog doesn’t understand can be frightening and intimidating.
 Couple that with the bright flashes of exploding fireworks or flashes of lightning and you have a recipe for one scary event.

 Additionally, there is another type of fear that dogs can form over the years of bright objects.
 This means that even quiet fireworks such as sparklers would cause these dogs to bark or become agitated which can lead to other issues down the line.
 Since there isn’t any sound associated with sparklers while they burn, the fear is completely visual and usually easier to cure.
 However, it is still a long process and will usually take a few weeks to see genuine results that last.

 How to Start Helping Dogs that are Afraid of Sparklers

 First, you’ll want to get some video of sparklers burning that you can play on the television in your living room.
 There are all sorts of great videos on YouTube that should do the trick.
-With your dog’s favorite treats in hand, you’ll want to make sure your pet is comfortable and ready to go, then turn on the video.
+With your dog’s favorite treats in hand, you’ll want to make sure your pet is comfortable and ready to go; then turn on the video.
 As the video plays, praise your pet for being good and reward them with treats.
-This makes a positive experience for them while they are seeing the burning sparklers and eventually they will associate them with something positive.
+This makes a positive experience for them while they are seeing the burning sparklers.
+Over time, eventually they will associate them with something positive.

 After you’ve successfully used the video technique for a few weeks, you can move on to the real thing.
-I usually recommend starting with sparklers during the day because they are less intimidating to dogs, then gradually work later and later in the day with the sparklers until you’re able to do them at night.
+I usually recommend starting with sparklers during the day because they are less intimidating to dogs.
+Once they’re warmed up, you can gradually work later and later in the day with the sparklers until you’re able to do them at night.
 As I stated before, don’t expect to be using sparklers freely in the next few days; this process will take a while to complete.

 Why It Matters